-According to earlier publications of the Lafayette Leader, 536 Main Street “was originally constructed (between 1865 and 1870), at the height of the Second Empire style’s popularity, as a home, which explains its magnificent interior staircases and original arched limestone entrance that rose several steps above street level.
+According to earlier publications of the Lafayette Leader, 536 Main Street “was originally constructed, at the height of the Second Empire style’s popularity, as a home, which explains its magnificent interior staircases and original arched limestone entrance that rose several steps above street level.
 A touch of Paris is evident in the building with its attractive windows…” In April 1872, William Philpot Heath, a wealthy dry goods merchant, opened Indiana National Bank on the street level portion of the now candy store.
 Our magnificent building has hosted several other business types including a barber shop and a millinery shop.

 Downtown Lafayette was so attractive back then because “the churches and stores were all in close proximity; everyone rode the streetcars; and the store was open seven days a week, from 8:00 in the morning until 10:00 or 11:00 at night because of all the theaters downtown and streetcar availability.”

 Mr. and Mrs. Lee Glatz established the business October 1, 1912.
-Mr. Glatz was one of the city’s most popular businessmen, who died unexpectedly August 8, 1928, since which time his widow continued to operate the establishment with its original copper kettles, wooden paddles, and cooling tables that originally served as blackboards at the old Jefferson High School.
+Mr. Glatz was one of the city’s most popular businessmen, who died unexpectedly August 8, 1928.
+His widow continued to operate the establishment with its original copper kettles, wooden paddles, and cooling tables that originally served as blackboards at the old Jefferson High School.

 Ivey McCord started working for the Glatz’s, in 1917, as their cook.
 As Mrs. Glatz began to tire, McCord offered to buy the establishment.
 So, in 1947, the candy store’s name was changed to McCord Candies.
-McCord worked at the store from 1917, to 1975 when he could no longer climb the stairs due to a stroke.
-As reported by his daughter, “Dad ate a lot of candy and always had an ice-cream sundae after every meal; he was pretty good size for a number of years.”
+McCord worked at the store from 1917 to 1975, when he could no longer climb the stairs due to a stroke.
+A quote by his daughter, “Dad ate a lot of candy and always had an ice-cream sundae after every meal; he was pretty good size for a number of years.”

-According to a December 1, 1988 Journal & Courier article, the store changed hands again in July of ’88, when Dave and Linda Steckler supposedly purchased it.
-(There is no evidence at this point that they ever really took ownership of the store.)
+According to a December 1, 1988 Journal & Courier newspaper article, the store changed hands again in July of ’88, when Dave and Linda Steckler supposedly purchased it.
+There is no evidence at this point that they ever really took ownership of the store.

 We know that in April of 1988, Louise and Larry Knoy purchased the business and sold it to Tom and Rita Quatrocchi.
 Tom and Rita loved McCord’s and owned it until 2005.